OceanGlidersCommunity/BOON/BOON Guidelines for “Network” and “Site” Metadata.md

 OceanGliders > BOON > [NCEI Sea Name](https://www.ncei.noaa.gov/data/oceans/ncei/vocabulary/seanames.xml) > *Your BOON Network Name*. (e.g., *OceanGliders > BOON > Northwest Atlantic Ocean > Gliders in the Gulf Stream*)
 Where ">" is mandatory.

-A list of `network` values is found here: [BOON network list](https://github.com/OceanGlidersCommunity/BOON/blob/main/VocabularyCollection/BOON%20networks.md#boon-networks-collection) and [BOON site list](https://github.com/OceanGlidersCommunity/BOON/blob/main/VocabularyCollection/BOON%20networks.md#boon-site-collection) and use it as the value in the **network** global attribute.
+A list of `network` values is found here: [BOON network list](https://github.com/OceanGlidersCommunity/BOON/blob/main/VocabularyCollection/BOON%20networks.md#boon-networks-collection).
+Additional network values maybe generated, but should be approved and added to the list before being implemented.

+and [BOON site list](https://github.com/OceanGlidersCommunity/BOON/blob/main/VocabularyCollection/BOON%20networks.md#boon-site-collection) and use it as the value in the **network** global attribute.
 If you would like to list more than one network you can use a comma to separate each network entry.
 This format requires that the network names themselves do not include commas.
 If your network is not in the list, request that it be added.
 See instructions in the 'request a new entry' section below.